-However, there are plenty of less regulated and amazing hikes nearby.
-Buckskin Gulch, for example, is a slot canyon lover’s dream, a flash flood–sculpted corridor of stone with walls up to 500 feet high and widths of as few as 3 feet.
-It’s one of the longest slot canyons in the world.
-Backpackers savor its 15-mile narrows on two-days treks, but an easier day hike starts at Wire Pass, a short but spectacular feeder canyon.
+However, there are plenty of less regulated and amazing hikes nearby, as well as some backcountry hiking trails.
+Buckskin Gulch, for example, is one of the longest slot canyons in the world and a corridor of stone with walls up to 500 feet high and widths of as few as 3 feet.
+Backpackers savor its 15-mile narrows on two-day treks, but an easier set of hiking trails starts at Wire Pass, a short but spectacular feeder canyon.
 Take a right where the Pass meets the Gulch and revel in the magical way light plays on Buckskin’s sheer walls for a mile or two, then retrace your steps.

 Avoiding the crowds at Arches National Park but still hungry for soaring spans of rock?
-Enjoy Natural Bridges National Monument, home to three natural bridges, for a few hours or for a leisurely day.
-(Geology geeks know the difference between a natural bridge and a natural arch.
-Bridges are formed by water, whereas arches are formed by other erosive forces, such as wind.
+Enjoy Natural Bridges National Monument—home to three natural bridges [Kachina, Owachomo, and Sipapu], Devils Garden, and Landscape Arch—for a few hours or for a leisurely day.
+(Bridges are formed by water, whereas delicate arches are formed by other erosive forces, such as wind.
 Both formations make you wonder how rock can look so graceful and delicate.)

 Goblin Valley in central Utah is utterly original: a lunar landscape filled with eroded rocks that look like cartoon characters or contorted trolls.
 While similar whimsically shaped rock outcroppings are common around the state, you’ll only find this concentration of human-sized weirdness at Goblin Valley.
 There are established trails to various overlooks, but the best approach is to just wander down from the paved parking area into the dry basin.
 Before you know it, you’re hobnobbing with the goblins.